Best Unlimited Data Plan

 Overall, T-Mobile has the best unlimited plan you can buy.
 We considered price, coverage, and features equally and while we can't say T-Mobile will work for everyone, it's where you should look first.
 Here's how we reached the decision.

 Which companies offer the coverage you need?
 Having a cheap cell phone bill isn't so great if your phone doesn't work where you need it to work.
-There are large areas of the U.S. where T-Mobile has no coverage at all but for the most part these are rural areas.
+There are large areas of the U.S. where T-Mobile has no coverage at all but for the most part, these are rural areas.
 While we think rural areas are awesome, we can't ignore that T-Mobile does offer coverage where most people live.
-If total coverage is your main criteria when buying an unlimited plan, you should have a look at Verizon.
+As always, if total overall coverage is your main criteria when buying an unlimited plan, you should have a look at Verizon.

 How much are your monthly taxes and fees going to be?
 In some places, these extra fees will add up.
 When you add upwards of $30 (or more) to each month's bill, T-Mobile bundling them into the plan price might make a difference.
 Once you add in all the fees that find their way into your monthly bill, there probably won't be much difference between Sprint and T-Mobile unless you have three or more lines.
 Sprint is cheaper, but T-Mobile picking up the tab for those fees makes a big difference.